christophbuehler/onyx/README.md

 # Application Structure

-The preferred structure of an Onyx application:
+The recommended structure of an Onyx application:
 * */Onyx*
 * */Resources*
 * */Resources/HomeController.php*

 # Resource Controllers

+Resource controllers handle requests to specific endpoints.
+Onyx uses convention over configuration.
+Therefore, no registration for new endpoints is required.
+Exceptions thrown within a request function result in a status code of 400.

 ```php
 namespace Resources;